 Mike Doak, Senior lecturer in Occupational Therapy (OT) at the University of Cumbria says “I didn’t come across OT till I was 23, the first OT I met was a male so I didn’t realise for a long time that it was a female dominated profession.
 Whenever I do come against prejudice I just get on with it, it's not that dramatically different to careers in other areas”.

 The patients are not the only ones who jump to the wrong conclusions, of course.
 It may seem controversial, but how many men are put off from applying for nursing courses, or courses in specialist healthcare fields, because of the potential reaction from their “mates”?

 But your true friends or family won’t be making jokes about your career choice if they are the ones whose health and wellbeing depend on your carefully honed skills and medical insights!

 Using all your experience, in an important new career

 Let’s be honest here, saving lives is the only thing that matters whatever gender you are, getting someone on the road to recovery from a major injury has nothing to do with what’s under your uniform!

-So, if you are “man enough” to put up with some outdated opinions enquire with us today, to explore the courses offered in vital healthcare roles.
+So, if you are “man enough” to put up with some outdated opinions, inquire with us today to explore the courses offered in vital healthcare roles.